DerpCoders/fab-main-js/README.md

 ## Getting Started

 1. Step 1: Download this code on your PC.
-2. Step 2: After downloading open your terminal and type `npm i` before running bot `node .` or `node index.js`.
+2. Step 2: After downloading, open your terminal and type `npm install` to install all the required dependencies before running the bot.
 3. Step 3: Go to `config.json` and add your bot's token and prefix.
-4. Step 4: Type `node .` in terminal.
-Done! :D Enjoy and you can edit your code as you want.
+4. Step 4: Run `node index.js` in terminal.
+All Done! :D Enjoy and you can edit your code as you want.

 ## Example discord.js code setup